Valakor/CS102-Coursework/PA1 - Social Network/DesignDocument.md

 														//   the corresponding edge and node data in GML format
 ```

-## Global Data/Functions
-No global data or functions.

 ## High-level Architecture
 The program accepts all input through input files provided at run-time through the command line.
 An input `.gml` file is read into two empty `vector<string>` objects by the `GMLReader` class, which represent nodes (users) and edges (the shared friendship between users) respectively.
 The user `vector<string>` object is then parsed and used to create User objects that are added to a list of type `MyList<User*>`, whereas the id/friendship `vector<string>` object is parsed through to create friendships between users using the `User` class' `addFriend()` function in a reflexive fashion.